 The GIA clarity grades are derived from an 11-point system that considers the number, size, color, reflectivity, and position of a diamond’s flaws or inclusions.

 Diamonds are classified into 11 categories, with 6 (and sometimes a 7th) being eye-clean.
 This implies that any defects can only be observed under a 10x magnification.

 Internally Flawless (IF) / Flawless (FL)

 IF diamonds have surface blemishes that are exceptionally challenging to identify even with magnification.
 Flawless (FL) diamonds do not possess any blemishes or inclusions and are extremely rare, accounting for less than 2% of all diamonds.

 Very Very Slightly Included (VVS1.
 VVS2)

-These contain inclusions that are so small that they are very hard to spot even under the 10x magnification used by a gerontologist.
+These diamonds contain inclusions so minor that they are challenging to identify even under 10x magnification.

 Very Slightly Included (VS1, VS2)

 These diamonds contain minor inclusions that are scarcely visible under 10x magnification.
 These diamonds may possess clouds, feathers, and crystals that reduce their clarity.